Representation-theoretic properties of balanced big Cohen-Macaulay modules: modules of large finite -length

 Here we include several corollaries of Theorem \ref{th1}.
 First of all, this theorem enables us to prove the first Brauer-Thrall type theorem for complete Cohen-Macaulay local rings with considering the invariant $\uh$-length.
 It is worth noting that, this conjecture fails in general by the aid of counterexamples of Dieterich \cite{di} and Leuschke and Wiegand \cite{lw2}, dealing with multiplicity. \begin{cor} Let the category of all indecomposable $\MCM$ $R$-modules be of bounded $\uh$-length.
-Then $R$ is of finite $\CM$-type. \end{cor} \begin{proof} First one should note that, the hypothesis imposed on the category of all indecomposable $\MCM$ $R$-modules yields that $R$ is an isolated singularity.
-Suppose for the contradiction that there is an infinite set $\{M_i\}_{i\in I}$ of pairwise non-isomorphic indecomposable $\MCM$ $R$-modules.
+Then $R$ is of finite $\CM$-type. \end{cor} \begin{proof} {By the hypothesis, any indecomposable $\MCM$ $R$-module $X$ has finite $\uh$-length and so $\uh(X)$ is an artinian $R$-module.
+Consequently, for any $\MCM$ $R$-module $M$, $\uh(M)$ will be also an artinian module, {implying that $\uh(M)_{\p}=0$ for all nonmaximal prime ideals $\p$ of $R$.
+In particular, we have $(\underline{\Hom}_R(M, M))_{\p}\cong\underline{\Hom}_{R_{\p}}(M_{\p}, M_{\p})=0,$ and so $M_{\p}$ is a free} $R_{\p}$-module, for all nonmaximal prime ideals $\p$ of $R$ and so by \cite[Lemma 3.3]{yo}, $R$ is an isolated singularity.} Now, Suppose for the contradiction that there is an infinite set $\{M_i\}_{i\in I}$ of pairwise non-isomorphic indecomposable $\MCM$ $R$-modules.
 So $M=\oplus_{i\in I}M_i$ is not of finite $\CM$-type.
 On the other hand, in view of Proposition \ref{cor1}, there is a system of parameters $\xx$ of $R$ such that $\xx\Ext_R^1(M_i,-)=0$ for any $i\in I$.
 Consequently, $\xx\Ext_R^1(\oplus_{i\in I}M_i, -)\cong\prod_{i\in I}\xx\Ext_R^1(M_i, -)=0$, meaning that the balanced big $\CM$ module $M$ has an $\m$-primary cohomological annihilator.
 Therefore, by virtue of Theorem \ref{th1}, there exist indecomposable $\MCM$ $R$-modules of arbitrary large (finite) $\uh$-length, which is a contradiction.
-The proof hence is complete. \end{proof}
+The proof hence is completed. \end{proof}

+The above corollary leads us to deduce a result of Dieterich \cite{di}, Leuschke and Wiegand \cite{lw2} and Yoshino \cite{yo1}.
+Indeed we have the next result.